ONElua/AdrenalineBubbleManager/adrbblbooter/readme.txt

 2)

-Add 'adrbblbooter.suprx' first in line before 'adrenaline.suprx' under *TITLEID in HENkaku config :
+Add 'adrbblbooter.suprx' first in line before 'adrenaline.suprx' under *TITLEID in HENKaku config.txt :
 Will use NPXX00001 as an example of the PSP bubble in livearea:

 *NPXX00001
 ux0:adrbblbooter/adrbblbooter.suprx
 ux0:adrenaline/adrenaline.suprx

-If you want to disable adrenaline startdat image, add 'adrbblbooter_nostartdat.suprx' instead of 'adrbblbooter.suprx' first in line before 'adrenaline.suprx' in HENkaku config :

-*NPXX00001
-ux0:adrbblbooter/adrbblbooter_nostartdat.suprx
-ux0:adrenaline/adrenaline.suprx

-After that Reload taiHen config.txt from molecularShell.
+After that Reload HENKaku config.txt from molecularShell or from HENKaku settings.

 3)